Baking powder

 Pearlash

-The third type of leavening, pearlash, was the precursor to modern baking powder.
-Pearlash was a purified form of potash.
-It was first used as a leavening agent by Native Americans and was the subject of the first patent in the United States, issued in April 1790.[17]
+By the mid-1700s, practical treatises on the calcination of pearlash were available in both England and the United States.[20]
+Pearlash was the subject of the first patent in the United States, issued in April 1790.
 Its preparation was time-consuming, but could be accomplished with a cast-iron kettle: it involved soaking fireplace ashes in water to make lye, and then boiling the lye to remove water and obtain "salts".[3]

 The active ingredient in pearlash was potassium carbonate (K2CO3).
 Combining it with an acidic ingredient like sour milk or lemon juice resulted in a chemical reaction that produced carbon dioxide.[21]
 Once prepared, the white powder was much more stable than yeast.
 Small amounts could be used on a daily basis, rather than baking a week or two weeks' worth of bread at one time.
 American Cookery was the first cookbook to call for its use, but by no means the last.
 With pearlash, cooks were able to create new recipes for new types of cakes, cookies, and biscuits that were quicker and easier to make than yeast-based recipes.[3][4][22][23]